FrancesCoronel/personal-website-v3/_posts/2014-05-06-integrating-school-emails-airmail.md

 through MIDAS, which is the **[Monarch Identification and Authorization System](https://midas.odu.edu)** that ODU has for all their students.

-So anyhow, if you’re an ODU student and you want to integrate your school email with a separate application, you’re going to want to go to your MIDAS page where you will conveniently come across a section that looks like this:
+So anyhow, if you're an ODU student and you want to integrate your school email with a separate application, you're going to want to go to your MIDAS page where you will conveniently come across a section that looks like this: